-Experienced New York City Criminal Defense Attorney Answers Frequently Asked Questions About Criminal Law, DWI and Malicious Prosecution
+Experienced New York City Attorney Answers Frequently Asked Questions About Workplace Injuries, Criminal Law and DWI

-Below are answers to some of the questions most frequently asked by people seeking information about criminal law, DWI and police misconduct such as false arrest or malicious prosecution.
+Below are answers to some of the questions most frequently asked by people seeking information about workplace injuries, criminal law and DWI in New York City.
+If you have been injured on the job in New York City, workplace injury lawyer Michael A. Delakas can help you obtain workers’ compensation benefits or bring a negligence claim against a liable third party.
 If you have been arrested or otherwise contacted by law enforcement, New York City criminal defense attorney Michael A. Delakas can answer your questions in a free consultation and represent you in dealings with the police, prosecutors or in court.
 Call 212-321-0232 for assistance or contact us online.

 Do I have to take a sobriety test if I get pulled over?

 Yes and no. A condition of your privilege to hold a driver’s license is that you have given your consent to a test of your blood alcohol concentration (BAC) if you are pulled over on suspicion of drunk driving.
 A test of your BAC is usually performed with a breath test, such as a breathalyzer, although a blood or urine test could also be used to determine what intoxicants may be in your bloodstream.
 If you refuse to take a test of your BAC, you face the loss of your driver’s license for one year and the imposition of a $500 fine.
 These penalties are in some ways steeper than if you had taken the test and failed it (tested with a BAC of .08% or more).